mullapudirohith/java-mobile-automation/README.md

 # java-mobile-automation
 Java is one of the most versatile programming languages which is platform independent.
-My current aim is to create an automation framework for applications(native, hybrid) on real Android devices, which can run on any OS.
+My current aim is to create an automation framework for applications(native, hybrid) on real Android and iOS devices.

-Setup Steps:
+Common setup steps:
 1. Install latest Eclipse.
 2. Install TestNG Eclipse Plugin from Eclipse Marketplace.
-3. Import the maven project.
+3. Import this maven project.
-4. Install Appium Studio
+4. Install Appium Studio and open it.

+Further steps for Android:
-5. Turn on USB debugging in Android device from developer options.
+1. Turn on USB debugging in Android device from developer options.
-6. Install the application to be automated in the Android device.
+2. Install the application to be automated in the Android device.
-7. Connect it to PC via usb cable and verify the device is recognised in Appium Studio.
+3. Connect it to PC via usb cable.
+4. open Appium studio, click Add Device>Android Device and verify the device is recognized in Appium Studio.
-8. Go to src/test/resources/TestData.properties in IDE and put the UDID of the device, app package and activity names.
+5. Go to src/test/resources/TestData.properties in IDE and put the UDID of the device in UDID_ANDROID, app package and activity names in APP_PACKAGE and APP_ACTIVITY respectively, DeviceType as Android.
-9. Run testng.xml
+6. Add necessary tests in tests package and page objects in pageobjects package under src/test/java.
+7. You can add multiple tests to testng.xml and run them at same time.

+Further steps for iOS(need a developer account):
+1. Make sure iTunes and its components are installed if you're using windows machine.
-10. Check if the desired application is opened on the device.
+2. Install the application to be automated in the Android device.

-This is a Page Object Model type automation framework.
-You can add more objects and methods for the objects for respective pages under src/test/java/pageObjects/.
-You can refer the default HomePage.java file for info on objects and methods.
-You Can add more tests under src/test/java/tests.
-You can refer to test1.java for reference on how to create a constructor, call methods from Page Object files and how default methods can be calle from baseTest.java using inheritance.
+3. Connect iOS device to PC via USB and allow access to data.
+4. Go to src/test/resources/TestData.properties in IDE and put the UDID of the device in UDID_IOS, bundle ID in BUNDLE_ID, DeviceType as iOS.
+5. Open Appium Studio, go to Tools>iOS Provisioning Profile Management, Register Developer Account.
+6. Login with your developer email and password.(use app specific password if TFA is enabled)
+7. Add necessary tests in tests package and page objects in pageobjects package under src/test/java.
+8. You can add multiple tests to testng.xml and run them at same time.